cosm/hudson-dynamic-branch-manager/README.txt

 ======
 It is envisaged the user will set up scheduling (ideally by hudson) so that the following command is run periodically, thus keeping hudson jobs in sync with git branches.

-On the hudson server, run:
+On the CI server, run:
+    CI_TYPE=hudson  ./manage_dynamic_branches.rb job-base-name git-url
+or
-    ./manage_dynamic_branches.rb job-base-name git-url
+    CI_TYPE=jenkins ./manage_dynamic_branches.rb job-base-name git-url

-For hudson job addition to be successful, there must already exist a job for the "develop" branch of your project (so in the above example, a job called job-base-name_develop).
+For job addition to be successful, there must already exist a job for the "develop" branch of your project (so in the above example, a job called job-base-name_develop).
 This job config will be cloned, only occurrences of the branch name "develop" will be subsitituted with origin/{branch_name}.

-It is assumed that the local machine is the hudson server (http calls are made to localhost, and the local filesystem is inspected for the existence of jobs).
+It is assumed that the local machine is the CI server (http calls are made to localhost, and the local filesystem is inspected for the existence of jobs).

 WARNING: command-line inputs are taken as given and used to formulate further commands, without screening.
 Don't use untrusted sources for these inputs.